MunibJ/2420_Assignment_2/README.md

 ## Step 7: write a caddy service file
 Create a service caddy file

-1. create a service file called node.service and put inside of it:
+1. create a service file called caddy.service and put inside of it:
     ```
     [Unit]
     Description=Serve HTML in /var/www using caddy